What examiners look for

 - Step 6

-Final copies of thesis to be submitted to Chair of Examiners
+Final copy of thesis to be submitted to Chair of Examiners

 - Step 7

-If passed, submit a bound and electronic copy to the Library
+If passed, submit a an electronic copy to the Library

 - Step 8